 5 - Yearly figures given in the publication World Drink Trends show that per capita consumption of alcohol in Sweden is the lowest (at around half the average) of all the countries of the European Union; however, there appears also to be evidence of a parallel market in illicit alcohol not reflected in the statistics.

 26. Thus, it seems clear that the Swedish legislation in issue falls within the Dassonville definition of measures having an effect equivalent to quantitative restrictions, for the purposes of Article 30, as any 'rules enacted by Member States which are capable of hindering, directly or indirectly, actually or potentially, intra-Community trade'.
-6 (It may be noted that the situation here is different from a uniform Community-wide ban such as that contemplated by the Tobacco Advertising Directive.
+(It may be noted that the situation here is different from a uniform Community-wide ban such as that contemplated by the Tobacco Advertising Directive.
 7 Divergent national rules are likely to create barriers at national boundaries; harmonised Community rules, although they may reduce trade overall, tend to eliminate such national barriers.)

-domestic products and those from other Member States'.
-8 In the alternative and in any event, they consider that the restrictions in issue are justified 'on grounds of... the protection of health and life of humans' under Article 36 of the EC Treaty.
+27. The Consumer Ombudsman and all the governments which submitted observations consider, however, that the legislation is none the less excluded from the scope of the article by virtue of the Keck and Mithouard exception for 'national provisions restricting or prohibiting certain selling arrangements' which 'apply to all relevant traders operating within the national territory and... affect in the same manner, in law and in fact, the marketing of domestic products and those from other Member States'.
+In the alternative and in any event, they consider that the restrictions in issue are justified 'on grounds of... the protection of health and life of humans' under Article 36 of the EC Treaty.